 How do you get diabetes?

 In Diabetes body, impairs the ability to produce insulin in enough amount, completely stops to produce or body loses the potential to process blood sugar even in the presence of insulin.
-Your muscles, tissues and brain need sufficient to function properly, otherwise, lack of nutrient uptake can cause serious health issues like heart stroke, kidney problems or never damage, etc.
+Your muscles, tissues and brain need sufficient to function properly, otherwise, lack of nutrient uptake can cause serious health issues like heart stroke, kidney problem or never damage etc.

 How to get rid of Diabetes?

 There is still not a cure for diabetes.
-Patients are given oral drugs and insulin injections to keep their blood sugar at the normal level.
+Patients are given oral drug and insulin injection to keep their blood sugar at the normal level.
 “Prevention is better than cure” so one should manage their blood sugar by maintaining a healthy lifestyle, good diet and daily physical activities to avoid severe health problems.

 Types of diabetes